Disease Guide ·Lymphoma (Cancer) ·2026

 What Is Lymphoma

-Lymphoma is a cancer of the lymphatic system — the network of lymph nodes, spleen, and other organs that fight infection.
-It's one of the most common cancers in dogs, accounting for about 7-24% of all canine cancers.
-The exact cause is unknown, but genetics play a significant role.
-Most cases are multicentric, meaning multiple lymph nodes are affected at once.
-Accounts for up to 24% of all canine cancers
+Lymphoma is a cancer of the lymphatic system - the network of lymph nodes, spleen, and organs that fight infection.
+One of the most common cancers in dogs, accounting for 7-24% of all canine cancers.
+Genetics play a significant role.

 Symptoms - What to Watch For

-Swollen lymph nodes — usually painless lumps under the jaw, in front of the shoulders, or behind the knees.
-Lethargy and decreased appetite.
-Weight loss.
-Increased thirst and urination.
-Vomiting or diarrhea if the GI tract is involved.
-Many dogs seem perfectly healthy when the first swollen node is noticed.
-Swollen lymph nodes are often the only early sign
+Swollen lymph nodes - usually painless lumps under the jaw, in front of shoulders, or behind knees.
+Lethargy, decreased appetite, weight loss, increased thirst and urination.
+Vomiting or diarrhea if GI tract involved.
+Swollen nodes are often the only early sign.

 Diagnosis - $500-$1,000